imarc/handbook/frontend.markdown

 </td></tr>
 </table>

-The definitive list of supported browsers can be found on our [Wiki](http://wiki.imarc.net/Browser_Support).
-As of May 2013, this includes Chrome and Firefox (Mac & Windows), IE 8+, Safari 6+ (Mac & iOS), and Andoid Browser (Android 2.3, 4.1, 4.2 handsets).
+As of May 2013, the definitive list includes Chrome and Firefox (Mac & Windows), IE 8+, Safari 6+ (Mac & iOS), and Andoid Browser (Android 2.3, 4.1, 4.2 handsets).

 By default we do not test on IE 6 and 7.
 However individual projects may require browser support beyond our defaults.
 In these cases the additional support will be spec'ed in the proposal and strategy documents.

+iMarc employees who have access to our wiki can read more about our policies in the [Browser Support](http://wiki.imarc.net/Browser_Support) article.

 ### Internet Explorer styles